JoshuaMarkle/nvim/README.md

     - Nice highlights; markdown zen mode for note taking
     - Viewable equations with `nabla.nvim`
     - Edit code in popup window and output results all from within the `.md` file
+    - Run code within markdown files with a bunch of languages
   - LaTeX: Has all the **best** LaTeX snippets
   - Flutter: Lets go Flutter developers!
   - Arduino